RTX A500 vs HD Graphics 500

 The RTX A500 is our recommended choice as it beats the HD Graphics 500 in performance tests.

-Be aware that HD Graphics 500 is a notebook card while RTX A500 is a desktop one.
+Be aware that HD Graphics 500 is a notebook graphics card while RTX A500 is a workstation one.

 Vote for your favorite